Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 - Before installing any additional packages, create a virtual environment - this will ensure that packages installed are only installed in the virtual environment folder: ```python3 -m venv venv```
 - Ensure that the interpreter path at the bottom left of the IDE window is the virtual environment you created: ```Python 3.7.4 64-bit('venv': venv)```
 - Create a **env.py** file to store environment variables: IP, PORT, SECRET_KEY, MONGO_URI, MONGO_DBNAME
-- Add the **env.py** file and the virtual environment folder to a **.gitgnore** file to ensure this information isn't pushed to the repository
+- Add the **env.py** file and the virtual environment folder to a **.gitignore** file to ensure this information isn't pushed to the repository

 ### Heroku